Washburn Tunnel

 The Washburn Tunnel is a two-lane underwater motor-vehicle tunnel connecting Galena Park and Pasadena, two suburbs of Houston, Texas.
-Completed in 1950, it travels north-south underneath the Houston Ship Channel.
+Completed in 1950, it travels north–south underneath the Houston Ship Channel.
 It was named after Harris County, Texas Auditor Harry L. Washburn.
 It is the largest and first toll-free vehicular tunnel in the Southern United States.

-Overview
+It is the only underwater vehicle tunnel currently in operation in the state, as the Baytown Tunnel was replaced in 1995 by the Fred Hartman Bridge.

+History

 The Merritt Chapman and Scott Corporation of New York built the $7 million project.
 First, a trench 90 ft by 40 ft had to be dug.
 Second, the sections had to be locked into position 85 feet underwater.
 Finally, the last touches, such as tiling the inside, were completed.